Towards Futuristic Autonomous Experimentation--A Surprise-Reacting Sequential Experiment Policy: Performance Comparison

-In addition to synthetic benchmark functions we also evaluate the performance of our approach on a real-life grinding data set~\citep{botcha:2021}.
-In this process, finding the minima or maxima is not that important, as a ground surface has plenty of ups and downs.
-The purpose for this manufacturing process is to quickly characterizing the response surfaces using a limited amount of resources, which is, for the grinding process~\citep{son:2020, sanjeevi:2021}, to get the desired surface roughness in different stages of the finishing process by setting the correct process conditions, such as the feed rate and speed.
-In order to achieve that, one has to attain a good approximation of the underlying response surface using the data from the limited experiments.
-It is part of the `performance qualification' (PQ) measures stated by the Food \& Drug Administration (FDA) guideline~\citep{website:2020}.
+In addition to synthetic benchmark functions we also evaluate the performance of our approach on a real-life grinding data set~\cite{botcha:2021}.
+This is not the first time that this surprise-reacting policy was used on a real system.
+As mentioned in Introduction, Jin et al. \cite{jin:2022} applied an earlier version of the surprise-reacting policy to a 3D printing process and reported that for achieving the same quality output, the surprise-reacting policy used one-third to one-half of the experimental runs that the EI-based approach used.
+Here we report a second case in which an improvement is confirmed.

-The dataset is generated using a cylindrical plunge grinding process.
+For the grinding process~\cite{sanjeevi:2021}, the purpose is to quickly characterizing the response surfaces using a limited amount of resources, so that the operators can get the desired surface roughness in different stages of the surface-finishing process by setting the correct process conditions, such as the feed rate and speed.
+The dataset is from a cylindrical plunge grinding process.
 Three process parameters ($\mathbf x$) are the work speed, wheel speed, and the in-feed of the grinding wheel.
-The goal is to establish a relationship between these process parameters and the surface roughness, so as to characterize the underlying response surface.
-The actual surface roughness is measured at the end of each experiment and the real physical measurement is treated as $y$.
-The anticipated $\widehat{y}$ is obtained from the trained data science model.
+The goal is to establish a relationship between these process parameters and the surface roughness.
+The actual surface roughness is measured at the end of each experiment and the physical measurement is treated as $y$, and the $\widehat{y}$ is obtained from the trained statistical model.

-Each experimentation goes through four stages starting from roughing and then gradually proceeds into semi-finishing, finishing, and then sparkout at the very end.
+Each experimentation goes through four stages starting from roughing and then gradually proceeding into semi-finishing, finishing, and then spark out at the very end.
 Surface roughness measurements are taken at the end of these four stages.
-For this grinding process, the experiments have already carried out before we could apply either the surprise-reacting policy or the EI-based policy to it.
-The existing experiment data are obtained using a central composite design \citep{botcha:2021}.
+For this grinding process, the experiments have already been carried out before we could apply either the surprise-reacting policy or the competing approaches to it.
+The existing experiment data are obtained using a central composite design \cite{botcha:2021}.
 There were a total of 38 experiments, each of which entails four stages.
 It yielded a total of 152 data samples.